ANXIETY THERAPY MISSISSAUGA

 • We work in ways that help you feel steadier, understood, and equipped for daily life.

-• We offer warm, evidence-based stress and anxiety counseling, flexible stress and anxiety sessions online, and cognitive behavioral therapy in Mississauga to support your healing.
+• We offer warm, evidence-based stress and anxiety counseling, flexible stress and anxiety sessions, online therapy for depression, and cbt for anxiety support to help with healing and emotional wellness.

 About Collaborative Therapy